Learning analytics examples: 5 case studies of data insights in action

 Case study 2: City & Guilds use xAPI for predictive analytics and evidence-based recognition

-Our second learning analytics example is from UK-based City & Guilds who work with education providers, companies and governments in over 80 countries to enable people and organizations in developing their skills for personal and economic growth.
+Our second learning analytics example is from UK-based City & Guilds which works with education providers, companies and governments in over 80 countries to enable people and organizations in developing their skills for personal and economic growth.

 Learners visualize their work on the City & Guilds Skills Wheel; a personalized dashboard of progress.
 Learners can export this data to their own tailored CV, customizing the information they present back to potential employers.

-Meanwhile, predictive learning analytics help tutors predict areas of risk to the Learner’s progress and allows them to intervene at the right time, and an integration with Mozilla’s Open Badges recognizes the Learner’s competence in each of seven skill areas by awarding Mozilla Open Badges.
+Meanwhile, predictive learning analytics help tutors predict areas of risk to the Learner’s progress and allow them to intervene at the right time, and integration with Mozilla’s Open Badges recognizes the Learner’s competence in each of seven skill areas by awarding Mozilla Open Badges.